Skanska USA signs “America Is All In”: A Q&A with three of our sustainability leaders

 Sarah: On the Commercial Development side of Skanska, we have continued to achieve a minimum of LEED Gold at all of our U.S. projects, with many achieving LEED Platinum.
 Since signing “We Are Still In,” Skanska also finalized our global carbon target.
 As a company, we articulated that very ambitious goal, which was not just about our own operations but our value chains.
 That’s led us to improve our own reporting and to better engage with our cities, tenants and investors around how we are working to decarbonize the built environment.
 Since 2017, we’ve seen more and more companies making deeply ambitious, science-based carbon targets, and Skanska is among that group of companies that’s committed to climate action.

 Mason: USC’s approach has always been about supporting and navigating to a more environmentally friendly construction process and product.
-But, we do so with a business acumen and an approach that levels the playing field and creates better products, rather than following a “green at any cost” mentality.
-USC has traditionally led the industry on important safety and environmental initiatives by setting the bar high, leveling the playing field with our owners, then reaping the benefits while everyone else catches up.
+But, we do so with a business acumen and an approach that is focused on adding value for our clients.
 Sustainability is the next frontier for this approach.

 How does signing “America Is All In” reinforce Skanska’s commitment to sustainable construction and development?